scm-lopez/PLAMS/doc/source/cookbook/gammascan.rst

 Tuning the range separation
 ---------------------------

-In this example we optimize the value of *gamma* parameter for long-range corrected XC functional (in our case: LC-PBE) in ADF.
+In this example we optimize the value of *gamma* parameter for long-range corrected XC functional (in our case: LCY-PBE) in ADF.
 Long-range corrected XC functionals can be used in ADF with XCfun (see `ADF manual  <../../ADF/Input/Density_Functional.html#range-separated-hybrids>`_).

 The optimal range separation parameter *gamma* yields the HOMO energy equal to the ionization potential (IP).